 I want to begin by explaining that I’m making a bit of an exception here, this podcast does mention weight loss, something I try to avoid on my blog.
 That said, it’s so much more than that and even the weight loss mentions are good and done in a body positive way.

-What the rest of it is about, is how to talk to girls in your family about body image.
+What the rest of it is about, is how to talk about body image with girls in your family.
 It applies to boys too, but the pressure on teenage girls and women to look thin and “perfect” – as if thin is more perfect than round-, is enormous.

 I have three “grandchildren” two grandnephews and a grandniece, all adorable.